vanmars/ahoy/README.md

 Monday Morning
 * Update random board show page to look like game board show page to accomodate new win image
+* Change api search query so that an exact match needs to occur; and add name to random game board?
 * Add animations: scrolling effect for how does it work section, clouds across home screen
 * Fix button hover styling on outlines and splash pages

-* Monday
+* Figure out why sound effect does not work on second guess - probably an asyn issues (and remove initial loading sound)
-* Morning: Testing, testing, testing
+* Afternoon: Testing, testing, testing

-* Afternoon: Refactor!
+Tuesday Morning
 * Update data table visualization graph on README
 * Finalize README documentation

-Tuesday
-* Final clean up
-* Prep for presentation
+* Misc cleanup/refactor
 * Add loading wheel animation to API page (and possible confetti on win page), if time
+Afternoon: Deploy and prep for presentation

 ## Support and Contact Details